-To configure port forwarding, you specify an inbound (source) port or range of ports that remain open for inbound data.
+To configure port forwarding, you must specify an inbound (source) port or range of ports.
+The inbound port opens only when data is sent to the inbound port and closes again after a specified time elapses with no data sent to it.
 You can configure up to 32 port forwarding entries using the Gateway > PORT FORWARDING - config Page.